 Utilizing an Order Management System to streamline the front-end process

-By utilizing an Order Management System, companies have streamlined the entire front-end process by interfacing with their existing ERP (Enterprise Resource Planning) system and are processing their parts automatically from incoming orders to finished part nests.
-The benefit of systems for managing orders is that they are always working 24/7; jobs are created just as quickly as they are released by the ERP system.
-Nests are created automatically based on the job due dates and released to the fiber laser cutting machine only upon achieving the required material utilization.
+By utilizing an Order Management System, companies have streamlined the entire front-end process by interfacing with their existing ERP (Enterprise Resource Planning) system and processing their parts automatically from incoming orders to finished part nests.
+The benefit of systems for managing orders is that they are working 24/7, creating jobs as quickly as they are released by the ERP system.
+Nests are created automatically based on the job due dates and are released to the Fiber laser cutting machine only upon achieving the required material utilization.

-Success Story: Morgan Li, a manufacturer of retail and hospitality fixturing, and the highest ranked manufacturer (#12) on Crain’s Chicago Business’ 2017 ‘Fast 50’ used Fiber laser technology to take their business to the next level.
+Success Story: Morgan Li manufactures retail and hospitality fixturing.
+The highest-ranked manufacturer (#12) on Crain’s Chicago Business’ 2017 ‘Fast 50’ used Fiber laser technology to move their business to the next level.

 By Frank Arteaga, Head of Product Marketing, NAFTA Region Bystronic Inc., Elgin, IL – Voice.email@example.com